Chuo City Guide( Chuo Ward, Chuo-ku )

 Once you’ve made plans to move to Chuo City, you will need to get your resident registration at the Chuo City Office.
 You will have register within 14 days of the date you begin your residency in Chuo City.

 Please read and keep bookmarked "In Case of Emergency" for easy access in the event of a disaster.
+You can also download Chuo City Disaster Prevention App, it's available for iOS and Android, the supported languages are English, Korean, Chinese and Japanese.

 Central Tokyo for Tourism provides a variety of information for foreign tourists; such as recommended destinations and shops in Chuo City, event information, etc.